nfagerlund/temp-r-n-p/profiles.md

 ## First refactor: Split out Java

-In addition to Jenkins masters, we also want to manage our Jenkins agent nodes.
-We won't cover the full process of writing those profiles, but the first issue we encountered is that they also need Java.
+We want to manage Jenkins masters _and_ Jenkins agent nodes.
+We won't cover agent profiles in detail, but the first issue we encountered is that they also need Java.

 We could copy and paste the Java class declaration: it's small, so keeping multiple copies up-to-date might not be too burdensome.
 But instead, we decided to break Java out into a separate profile.
 This way we can manage it once, then include the Java profile in both the agent and master profiles.